mercedes-benz/product-kit_vue/README.md

 ### Container

-When building applications with Vuetify and Product Kit Vue, you should use `v-main` as a wrapper container after `v-app`, as it includes responsive margins and max-widths.
+When building applications with Vuetify and Product Kit Vue, you should use `v-main` as a wrapper container after `v-app`, as it includes responsive margins and max-widths that limits the content-width on large screens.

 ```html
 <v-app>